tdewolff/canvas/README.md

 Far future

 * Support fill gradients and patterns (hard)
-* Load in PDFs, SVGs and EPSs and turn to paths/texts
+* Load in PDF, SVG and EPS and turn to paths/text
-* Load in Markdown/HTML formatting and turn into texts
+* Load in Markdown/HTML formatting and turn into text
 * Generate TeX-like formulas in pure Go, use OpenType math font such as STIX or TeX Gyre